tbm0115/Consoul/docs/views.md

         // Locate the JSON schema based on the current model and open a tailored view. var view = new EditObjectView(JsonSchemaParser.BuildModel(context.CurrentValue));
         view.Render();
+        context.CurrentValue = view.Model;
-        return false; // the layer updated the value directly.
+        return true; // the updated model will be applied by Consoul.
     }
 }
 ```